 We collect and use only the minimum personal data necessary to achieve the business purpose for which it was collected.
 When ADP processes your data, access is granted based on specific roles and job functions.

-We perform data flow mapping and privacy assessments on our data processing activities, which enable us to hold an inventory of our processing activities.
+We perform data flow mapping and regular privacy risk assessments (Privacy Impact Assessments) on our data processing activities.
+We monitor and regularly assess our company’s technology tools against industry standards.
+This enables us to comply with privacy-related regulatory requirements, and keep an inventory of our processing activities.

 ADP has developed Privacy by Design Policies, Standards and Guidelines to assist our Associates and Contingent Workers in using Privacy Enhancing Technologies (PETs), for privacy protection purpose, and in implementing the Seven Foundational Principles of Privacy by Design as adopted by the International Assembly of Privacy Commissioners and Data Protection Authorities in 2010.